Moving into our new home was a delight. On clear days the views across the sea and the bay were breathtaking. I thought about how lucky I was.

 Then I began to gently exercise those parts that I had avoided in the past.
 I used low weights on the leg extension and leg press machines at the gym to activate my glutes and leg muscles.
 I assessed the result then and later in the evening and there wasn’t any adverse pain.
 Just the nice, normal ache you get from working out.

-Now, even though my days of running are behind me (or are they, the way things are going who knows) I embrace the hills as a means of exercise and getting fitter as I used to when training for an iconic race held in Sydney Australia.
+Now, even though my days of running are behind me (or are they, the way things are going who knows) I embrace walking uphill as a means of exercise and getting fitter as I used to when training for an iconic race held in Sydney Australia.

 This is an 8.7-mile fun run that starts in the city center of Australia and ends at Bondi Beach, imaginatively called The City to Surf.
 Before you dive down to the golden sands of the beach, like many coastal towns there is a climb and this one is called Heartbreak Hill so you might imagine what it was like if otherwise unfamiliar with the race.

-There are many benefits to using hills for training that’s why it’s a part of many elite athlete’s regimes.
+There are many benefits of walking uphill for training that’s why it’s a part of many elite athlete’s regimes.
 But for those of us who want to get fit after 40 or even after 60, it’s an easy and accessible way to help in getting there.

 Walking briskly or running uphill is a more effective form of cardiovascular exercise and the benefits of regular cardio activity for the heart, respiratory system, and general well-being is well! well known.